Ibasen's 430-year history

 A publisher is what we would now call a publishing producer.

-Therefore, I will introduce some Ukiyo-e prints.
-There you can catch a glimpse of the relationship between the publishers and Ukiyo-e artists of the time, and the rebellious spirit of Edo.
+I would like to introduce some Ukiyo-e prints.
+You can see the relationship between publishers and Ukiyo-e artists and the rebellious spirit of the Edo period.

 "Specters by Tsuchigumo, Minamoto no Yorimitsu Koshokan" (The Spider by Minamoto no Yorimitsu Koshokan)